Why study BA (Hons) Computer Animation Art & Design at BU?

 Bournemouth University, Talbot Campus

-3 years with an optional 8 week placement (or 4 years with a-30 week placement) full-time
+3 years with an optional 8 week placement (or 4 years with a-30 week placement) full-time.
+Foundation year: 4 years full-time with an optional 8 week placement, or 5 years full-time with a minimum 30-week placement

 An Art or Design subject including Art, Fine Art, Graphic Design, Photography, Art & Design

-For September 2022 entry: 112-128 tariff points including a minimum of 2 A-levels or equivalent including 32 points in one required subject.
+For September 2023 and September 2024 entry: 112-128 tariff points including a minimum of 2 A-levels or equivalent including 32 points in one required subject.
 BTEC Extended Diploma: DMM in a required subject.
 A portfolio is also required in support of your application.
 For more information check out our full entry requirements.